-- Our knowledge of early medieval settlement in Scilly is based on the excavations carried out in the mid-twentieth century at small ecclesiastical sites, or hermitages: St Helen's (O'Neil 1964); Tean (Thomas 1960b) and (probably) East Porth, Samson (Neal forthcoming a).
+- Our knowledge of early medieval settlement in Scilly is based on the excavations carried out in the mid-twentieth century at small ecclesiastical sites, or hermitages: St Helen's (O'Neil 1964); Teän (Thomas 1960b; Thomas and Johns 2018) and (probably) East Porth, Samson (Neal and Johns, forthcoming).
 We need to learn more about secular life in Scilly during this period. - 2.
 This is not to say that ecclesiastical sites are unimportant.
-The unpublished excavations at East Porth, Tean and East Porth, Samson, are crucial to understanding the introduction of Christianity into the Islands and also the furthering our understanding of the development of early-medieval ceramics (see Research Aim 11).
+The excavations at East Porth, Teän and East Porth, Samson, are crucial to understanding the introduction of Christianity into the Islands and also the furthering our understanding of the development of early-medieval ceramics (see Research Aim 11).